Our dream

 Children learn by doing.

-1) We start with what your child can do now and what sparks childs interest
+We start with what your child can do now

-They also include something called control of error—meaning the child can often see or feel when something is not quite right and fix it themselves.
-That builds independence and resilience, because the child isn’t waiting for an adult to correct them every time.
+They also include control of error—so the child can often see or feel when something isn’t quite right and correct it themselves.
+That builds independence and resilience.

-Montessori guides give short, precise lessons, then step back.
-This is important: it allows the child to practise, repeat, master, and build confidence.
+Guides give short, precise lessons, then step back.
+This creates space for the child to practise, repeat, master, and build confidence.

 Example: How children learn to write

-Child starts by practicing thumb and index finger grip (pincer) which is needed for holding a pen.
-That can be done for example by lifting solid wooden cylinders by their round knobs.
+The child practises thumb–index control which is needed for holding a pen, for example by lifting wooden cylinders by their knobs.

-Next, they learn how to hold and use a pencil by tracing same shapes with an actual pencil. followed by filling those shapes in to develop control of the pencil.
-A pencil tip will break if pressed too hard, and will not mark if pressed too softly giving the child immediate feedback.
+Next, the child learns how to hold and use a pencil by tracing the same shapes with an actual pencil, followed by filling in those shapes to develop control of the pencil.
+A pencil tip will break if pressed too hard and will not leave a mark if pressed too lightly, giving the child immediate feedback.

 A Seeker: